PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 Hotjar has a complex pricing structure: There are three different plans: Observe, Ask, and Engage.
 Each plan consists of four tiers: Basic, Plus, Business and Scale.
 Each plan offers discounts for annual subscriptions.

 Not all features are available on every tier and plan.
-Below is a breakdown of which features are avaiable on each plan, as well as their cost:
+Below is a breakdown of which features are available on each plan, as well as their cost:

 #### Hotjar Observe features and pricing